U.S. Army Transportation Museum: History

 The museum was established in 1959, in a warehouse using items initially collected for a recruiting exhibit.
 A main building opened in 1976, and in 1987, an open-air pavilion was opened for aviation exhibits.
 The buildings, built at a total cost of US$765,000, and other capital improvements are funded by the Army Transportation Museum Foundation (ATMF).
 Since the foundation is prohibited by law from obtaining state or federal grants, private donations are the only funding source.

-Museum mission
+A number of the museum's artifacts, including a CH-54 were moved to Fort Lee in 2021.

+In June 2025, it was announced that the museum will close within the next three years and be consolidated with a logistics museum at Fort Lee (formerly Fort Gregg-Adams) near Richmond, Virginia.

+Mission

 The museum reflects the history of the Army, especially of the United States Army Transportation Corps, and includes close to 100 military vehicles such as aircraft, wheeled vehicles, watercraft and rolling stock, including stock from the Fort Eustis Military Railroad.
 It is officially dedicated to General Frank S. Besson, Jr., who was the first four-star general to lead the transportation command, and extends over 6 acre of land, air and sea vehicles and indoor exhibits.
 The exhibits cover transportation and its role in US Army operations, including topic areas from the American Revolutionary War through operations in Afghanistan.